Built for Linux from the first commit

 Two paths from here.
 Install today: the APT, DNF, and Flatpak instructions are above, and on a recent Debian, Ubuntu, Fedora, Arch, or openSUSE box you should be reading mail in a couple of minutes.
 Or read first: the security page walks the encryption and storage claims with code references, and the developers page covers the multi-account day in more detail.

-Whatever you choose, the same person reads [email protected] that writes the code.
+The same person who writes the code reads hello@epistles.com.
 We’d rather hear from you than not.